KARISHMASHINDE/StudentApp/README.md

 Features of this Project
 Admin Users Can Do following Actions

-  1.See Overall Summary Charts of Students, Courses, 2.Manage Students/ Can Add Students
+  1.See Overall Summary Charts of Students, Courses

+  2.Manage Students/ Can Add Students

   3.Manage Course / Can Add Course

   4.See List of Student along with Detail

   5.Admin Login

-  5.Admin DashBoard with Student and Course Count
+  6.Admin DashBoard with Student and Course Count

 # How to Install and Run this project?
 # Pre-Requisites: